 Solo criminal defense attorney Cody Warner’s headline sets the tone right away.
 “Let’s Take Care of It” makes it clear to his visitors that he takes a collaborative approach to criminal defense.
 It implies that his clients don’t have to go it alone.
 They get a partner that gets things done and works with them as a teammate.

 He follows up his headline with a statement that makes it clear what type of legal service he provides.

 Besides the headline, the rest of the home page above the fold (before the visitor scrolls down the page) is good.
 It’s distraction-free and has a professional photograph of the attorney.

 Even the picture plays well with Warner’s “team player” branding.
 He’s not sitting behind a big desk in a cramped office.
-Instead, he’s in front of a bright window, seated at a conference table that’s just waiting for a new client to pull up a chair and get to work.
+Instead, in his solo law firm marketing materials, he’s in front of a bright window, seated at a conference table that’s just waiting for a new client to pull up a chair and get to work.